Indecision (band): Touring

 Relentless recording and touring kept the band relevant long after many of their contemporaries faded away.

-Inspired by bands like Black Flag, Indecision embarked on voracious trailblazing tours, and it became their trademark usually spending a solid 9 to 10 months a year on the road.
-They were dubbed "The Working Man's Band" for their affinity to tour cities and countries that other bands would not dare.
+Inspired by bands like Black Flag, Indecision embarked on grueling nine-to-ten month road tours to cities and countries that other bands would not dare, earning them the nickname "The Working Man's Band."

 Indecision was the first American band to play in Zagreb after the Croatian War of Independence ended in 1995.

 Indecision also showed its appreciation for its home Brooklyn as well as New York City—which they regularly labeled "Gotham City" on merchandise --.

 The former Indecision-members Justin and Rachel are now in the hardcore band Most Precious Blood on Trustkill Records.

 Touring disasters: The "Indecision Curse"

 The band's tour stories have become legendary.
 During their first European tour in 1997, after having played a show in Wels in front of a handful of people at an indoor skate park with Flatline and Racial Abuse the band was stopped at the Austrian border on their way to Zagreb.
 The members were strip searched and held for hours, while the van was disassembled by the customs officials.
 Another incident happened on the last day of a tour in Quebec in 1999, when they had all their money and merchandise seized.